-- As usual, in the literature you will find different ranges of y+ values. - But maybe this is the most common range. - We will present in lecture 9 a few different correlations that can be used to approximate the buffer layer.
+- As usual, in the literature you will find different ranges of y+ values. - But maybe this is the most common range. - We will present in lecture 9 a few different correlations that can be used to approximate the buffer layer (but none of then is general). - It is worth mentioning that the buffer layer is very energetic.
+The production of TKE peaks in this region.